axelprog/bitcoinTicker/README.md

 ##### main task

-Develop a simple bitcoin realtime ticker in GoLang that shows in a single text line bitcoin value in Euro based on auto selection between 2 or more bitcoin price feeds and 2 and more currency rates feeds.
+Develop a simple bitcoin realtime ticker that shows in a single text line bitcoin value in Euro based on auto selection between 2 or more bitcoin price feeds and 2 and more currency rates feeds.
 Feel free to use any feed you like.
 Completed code we expect to see in GitHub or BitBucket.

 Example output line:BTC/USD: 600   EUR/USD: 1.05   BTC/EUR: 550 Active sources: BTC/USD (3 of 3)  EUR/USD (2 of 3)